Aidenloe/numGen/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.
+* This is a updated release of the numGen package.

 ## Reverse dependencies

-* This is a new release, so there are no reverse dependencies.
+* This is an updated version, so there are no reverse dependencies.

 * All revdep maintainers were notified of the release on RELEASE DATE.

+* I have run R CMD check on the downstream dependencies of numGen.

+* There were no problems found.